Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 # Graphical-User-Interface-for-Tensor-Network-contraction

+This code is made possible by ChatGPT o1 preview.

+It is the first graphical user interface that allows you to contract a tensor network by dragging the tensors by you hand.

-use the following code to open:
+use the following code to open the graphical User interface:

 python GUI_TN_contraction.py